d-morrison/IntroStatActivities/_book/03-EDA-categorical.md

 ### Displaying a single categorical variable

-If we wanted to know how many people in our data set were in each sector, we would create a bar plot of the variable sector.
+If we wanted to know how many people in our data set were in each sector, we would create a frequency bar plot of the variable `sector`.